-When a visitor bounces off your website back to the search engine (via the back button), it means that your page isn’t what they were looking for.
+When a visitor bounces off your website back to the search engine (via the back button), it means that your webpage isn’t what they were looking for, and the search engine will be notified.
 These tips will help you lower the bounce rate.

 Speed up the web

 Having a faster website will improve your SERP ranking.
-This is because when a visitor can’t reach your website in a timely manner, they will hit the back-button early.
+Because when a visitor can’t reach your website promptly, they’re more likely to hit the back-button.

 You can measure the performance of your website via various tools found online.
 When they report a load time of under two seconds, you’re doing great!